Duck8605/CTF_Write_Up/Web-writeUp/blue-inc.md

-# Challenge 7: Blue Inc
+# Blue Inc

+## Description:

+Welcome to Blue Inc, the next generation social network.
+Log in with the provided demo account to see your profile.
+But can you see anyone else's profile?

 ## Initial Analysis